-This week, I joined fellow journalists, journalism educators, and members of the public at large in testifying on a bill to form a Mass journalism commission that is currently before the state legislature.
-In view of the potential importance of the initiative, my column this week is simply the text of my testimony.
-For more […]
+This week, I joined fellow journalists, journalism educators, and members of the public at large in testifying on a bill to form a Mass journalism commission that is currently before […]

 Mainstream press coverage of mass layoffs like Sunday’s shutdown of almost 100 Papa Gino’s and D’Angelo fast food restaurants generally looks upon such tragic events through a glass, darkly.
 Because journalism in the service of the rich and powerful is a poor reflection of reality when it comes to all things labor.
 Which is why early reportage in major news media typically involves simple transcription of executives’ rationales for such precipitous decisions.
 Rather than immediate investigation of the massive damage done to the lives of, in this case, more than 1,100 area workers summarily terminated with no official warning of any kind, according to the Boston Globe.